operator-framework/enhancements/enhancements/image-references.md

 ## Design Details

-The definition of a minimally-viable operator bundle image will be changed to ensure that all iamge references in the contained manifests have been resolved to a digest and had the pull specifications rewritten to refer to those digests.
+The definition of a minimally-viable operator bundle image will be changed to ensure that all image references in the contained manifests have been resolved to a digest and had the pull specifications rewritten to refer to those digests.

-The only acceptable process for creating an operator bundle will be to run the `operator-sdk bundle create` CLI, providing the manifests, metadata and image sources as input to the creation process.
+The only acceptable process for creating an operator bundle will be to run the `operator-sdk generate bundle` CLI, providing the manifests, metadata and image sources as input to the creation process.

 ### Proposed UX